-41.7% of voters took part in early voting, which is an all-time record for the presidential elections in Belarus.
+According to official data, 41.7% of voters took part in early voting, which is an all-time record for the presidential elections in Belarus.
 In fact, early voting has become the norm, which does not meet the requirements of the Electoral Code.

-The restrictions imposed by the CEC on the number of observers at polling stations during early voting made this electoral phase completely opaque for independent public observation.
+The restrictions imposed by the CEC on the number of observers at polling stations during early voting made this electoral phase completely opaque for independent citizen and partisan observation.

-Of the 798 observers of the observation campaign "Human Rights Defenders for Free Elections" accredited at polling stations during the early voting period, only 93 (11.6%) had the opportunity to observe part time at polling stations, which did not cover the entire voting period.
+Of the 798 observers of the observation campaign "Human Rights Defenders for Free Elections" accredited at polling stations during the early voting period, only 93 (11.6%) had the opportunity to be present part time at polling stations, which did not cover the entire voting period.
 Only one campaign representative had the opportunity to observe during all five days of early voting.

-During early voting, observers of "Human Rights Defenders for Free Elections" documented numerous facts of organized and forced voting of certain categories of voters (military personnel, employees of the Ministry of Internal Affairs, Ministry of Emergency Situations, employees of government-owned enterprises, citizens living in dormitories), as well as facts of inflating the voter turnout.
+During early voting, observers of "Human Rights Defenders for Free Elections" documented numerous facts of organized and forced voting of certain categories of voters (military personnel, employees of the Ministry of Internal Affairs, Ministry of Emergency Situations, employees of government-owned enterprises, citizens living in dormitories), as well as numerous and widespread facts of inflating the voter turnout.